AACT Member-Only Content

 Groups can present their explanations in the form of a group discussion or a written product.

-Once groups have presented, make sure that all students understand the main idea: Adding salt to ice or snow decreases the melting point of snow and ice: that is, it melts at temperature lower than 0 °C.
+Once groups have presented, make sure that all students understand the main idea: Adding salt to ice or snow decreases the freezing point of snow and ice: that is, it requires a lower temperature (lower than 0° C) in order to freeze.

 Go on to discuss the application further: